An image showing common lead generation mistakes

 Frequent social and search engine algorithm updates create a challenge for revenue teams trying to find their next leads, especially in terms of getting traffic on your content.

-According to Rajesh Namase, co-founder of TechRT, “Just when you think you have a handle on things, the rules change, and you’re back to square one.
+According to Rajesh Namase, co-founder of TechRT, “Algorithm changes can disrupt your traffic, requiring constant adaptation.
 The key is to stay ahead of the curve by reading industry news and keeping up with updates.”

 Common lead generation mistakes and how to avoid them